-Question 1: Will returning the animal to the wild make a significant contribution to the conservation of the species, including through education and other means?
+Question 1: Will returning the animal to the wild make a significant contribution to the conservation of the species?

 The most important consideration in deciding on disposal of confiscated specimens is the conservation of the species in question.
 Because there can never be absolute certainty that a confiscated animal is free of diseases and parasites, returning to the wild an individual that has been held in captivity will always involve some level of risk to existing populations of the same or other species in the ecosystem to which the animal is returned.